Want to know what’s happing in the Sonoran Desert? Go outside, walk around, and see for yourself! Of course you can always check here first.

-Happy May everyone!
-If you’re like us you’ve been outside enjoying the sunshine with an extra layer of sunscreen.
+Happy April and May everyone!
+If you’re like us you’ve been outside enjoying the sunshine with a big hat and an extra layer of sunscreen.
 It’s definitely warmed up and will continue to do so.
 With these annual changes comes changes in the Sonoran Desert around us.
 After all, the Sonoran Desert is the hottest and most bio-diverse of the North American deserts!

-If you haven’t already spotted a few of these keep your eyes peels this month for Mother Nature’s May performance!
+If you haven’t already spotted a few of these keep your eyes peels these months for Mother Nature’s late spring performances!